covid-19-Re/estimateR/README.md

 # *estimateR* package

+The *estimateR* package provides tools to estimate the effective reproductive number through time from delayed and indirect observations of infection events.
 This package is under development.
 The README file is still at a super rough stage.

 ## Quick toy example